wymp/ts-monorepo-poc/README.md

 this is to concatenate a base file from the monorepo root with a service-specific file from the service folder and pipe that into `docker build` via stdin.
 See `./deploy` and `./apps/*/deploy` along with the `./scripts/docker-build.sh` script to see how it all comes together.

+In general, I consider the docker infrastructure in this monorepo to be both funky and also reasonably functional and stable.
+This is the setup I implemented at my last company, and it's a pattern I'll likely use again in the future.

+Some key points:

+* `./deploy/dockerfile.base` is the base dockerfile for all builds
+* GOTCHA: There's a dynamic section in `dockerfile.base` to mount all the libs and apps when installing deps.
+This allows us to not have to risk having an out-of-date dockerfile when we add new libs and apps, but it also makes the dockerfile unusable in raw form.
+Trade-offs.
+* The front-end dockerfile (`./deploy/dockerfile.react-ext`) has not been battle tested and is considered a starting point.
+* At this time, there are no service-specific extensions, but the implemented dockerfile system allows you to provide a file at `apps/*/deploy/dockerfile.service` if you wish to make additional changes to the final built service.
+If you need to change the build target as a result, you can change the given package's `docker:build` npm script to contain the `DOCKER_TARGET` env var before calling the script, e.g., `"docker:build": "DOCKER_TARGET=my-targ ../../scripts/docker-build.sh"`
+* The dev docker image is simply the monorepo.
+And since the `/monorepo` directory is actually replaced with your live monorepo, the image really just serves as a fixed runtime environment.
+* You can build all containers using `pnpm docker:build`
+* You can bring the system up using `pnpm docker:compose up -d` (dev).
+This brings the system up in dev mode with your local monorepo linked in.
+If you want to run the actual built containers statically, try `pnpm docker:compose prod up -d`.
+  You can bring the system back down by running `pnpm docker:compose [ENV] down`, and you can additionally pass any arguments you'd like to docker compose, e.g., `pnpm docker:compose [ENV] logs -f`.

+### ESLint

+I respect that the folks who created eslint did a good enough job to achieve massive world-wide adoption, but wow is it ever a mess.

+I've tried a number of times to finally overcome my shortcomings in eslint and the more I study it the more confused I get.
+The people who built it are surely brilliant, but the product itself is awful....

+With that caveat, here's what to know about my eslint setup:

+* I used the beta "flat-file" config format for forward compatibility.
+This caused even more problems than just standard eslint, but it's supposedly been feature complete for a while now so I figured I'd go for it.
+* I'm not by any means an expert in eslint config, so I may have messed this up.
+Take what I've done as inspiration, but be ready to forge your own path here.

 ### Boilerplate